paperhive/fefe/README.md

 ### `object(definition, options?): Validator<ObjectResult<D>>`

-Returns a validator that returns a copy of `value` if it is an object and all values pass the validation as specified in `definition`, otherwise it returns an error.
+Returns a validator that returns `value` if it is an object and all values pass the validation as specified in `definition`, otherwise it returns an error.
 A new object is returned that has the results of the validator functions as values.

 Options:
 * `definition: ObjectDefinition`: an object where each value is a `Validator<T>`.